imvu/dtm-redis/README.markdown

 requests/sec:    12564
 </pre>

 The first parameter is a comma separated list of host:port combinations.
+The second parameter is the number of clients to start per host.
+The third parameter is the number of seconds to perform the benchmark test.
-The available methods are get_set and trans.
+The available methods for the fourth parameter are "get_set" and "trans".